chimmelb/fun-node-homework/readme.md

 2. Message is sent to server, which processes (and stores to database if valid sequence)
 3. Response is sent to client.
 Either indicating success after the DB stores the message, or explains what was wrong.
 4. Response is handled by the web page, indicating success or failure.
+5. The previous Sequence and Responses are shown on the web page in a simple table.

 Note that the user will not know if their string was a success or failure _until the server responds_.
 An invalid sequence will return quickly, but a valid sequence will only respond *after 1000ms* because of the `db.js` delay.